 Demonstrator 2025 2027 2031

 train Demonstration of European full digital freight

-tr train operations I
+4 train operations I

-Ļ Large-scale demonstrator trains testing in
+날 Large-scale demonstrator trains testing in

 freight different European regions under real

-fre operational conditions the technical enablers:
+fre operational conditions the technical enablers: TDI 0 /0

 DAC type4 (incl typ5 upgradability) TRL8/9

-ital ns • DAC (hybrid) coupler for loco
+digital ions DAC (hybrid) coupler for loco

-dig tior DAC energy supply &amp;
+digita ations • DAC energy supply &

-erat data/communication
+data/communication

-full digital operations solution/backbone
+full solution/backbone

+Demo nstrator 2025 2027 2031 • DAC type5 • train composition detection/management system automated/automatic brake test system DAC wagon retrofitting (in particular special wagons, e.g. T3000) With specific focus on proofing • full functionality (added value for the sector respecting/meeting customer needs), safe system integration, interoperability, harmonized (cross-border) operation.
+I - I reparing European-wide roll-out and ation of standardization.
+Note: All technical enablers will be considered in the definition of the target architecture of the intelligent freight train, in order to assure a full functional future system preventing parallel and isolation solutions outcome.
+With this we can assure that the development of the components starting partly from the beginning and others later, are still coherent and seamless to be integrated in the future full digital freight train operations.
+This will be provide valuable findings for various TSI revisions that will come up during the EU-RAIL JU period, enable necessary safety analysis or safe system integration followed by authorisation prerequisite for deployment.
+The use case driven DAC energy supply & data/communication solution, being the backbone, will enable to enlarge to further functionalities in the future.
+Demo nstration of European full digital freight train d II Upgra ding large-scale demonstrator trains in different European regions under TRL8/9

 Demonstrator 2025 2027 2031

-DAC type5

-• train composition

-detection/management system

-• automated/automatic brake test

-system

-• DAC wagon retrofitting (in particular

-special wagons, e.g. T3000)

-special wagons, c.g.
-190007

-With specific focus on proofing

-• full functionality (added value for the

-sector respecting/meeting customer

-needs),

-.

-interoperability, barmanized (grass barder) energing

-harmonized (cross-border) operation.

-For propering European wide well such as the

-For preparing European-wide roll-out and

-finalization of standardization.

-• Note: All technical enablers will be

-considered in the definition of the

-target architecture of the intelligent

-freight train, in order to assure a full

-functional future system preventing

-parallel and isolation solutions

-outcome.
-With this we can assure that

-the development of the components

-starting partly from the beginning and

-others later, are still coherent and

-seamless to be integrated in the future

-full digital freight train operations.

-• This will be provide valuable findings

-for various TSI revisions that will come

-up during the EU-RAIL JU period,

-enable necessary safety analysis or

-safe system integration followed by

-authorisation prerequisite for

-deployment.

-• The use case driven DAC energy supply

-& data/communication solution, being

-the backbone, will enable to enlarge to

-further functionalities in the future.

-Demonstration of European full digital freight

-train operations testing further components

-TRL8/9

-Upgrading large-scale demonstrator trains

-testing in different European regions under

-testing in anerent European regions ander

-Demonstrator 2025 2027 2031

 real operational conditions the technical

 enablers:

 automated parking brake system

 digital wagon inspection (incl RST+INF

 assets)

-• DAC based telematic applications
+DAC based telematic applications

 o for customer requirements

 (goods monitoring)

 o for asset performance

 management /CBM

 for safety related applications

 distributed power concepts and

 solutions

 electro-pneumatic brake

-·
+Name

 With specific focus on proofing

 • full functionality (added value for the

 sector respecting/meeting customer

 needs),

-• safe system integration,
+safe system integration, interpostability

-interoperability,
+interoperability,harmonized (cross-border) operation.

-• harmonized (cross-border) operation.
+harmonized (cross-border) operation.

 For preparing Europe-wide roll-out and

 finalization of standardization.

-• Note: All technical enablers will be
+Note: All technical enablers will be

 considered in the definition of the target

 architecture of the intelligent freight train,

 in order to assure a full functional future

 system preventing parallel and isolation

 solutions outcome.
 With this we can

 assure that the development of the

 components starting partly from the

 beginning and others later, are still

 coherent and seamless to be integrated in

 the future full digital freight train

 operations.

-• This will be provide valuable findings for
+This will be provide valuable findings for

 various TSI revisions that will come up

 during the EU-RAIL JU period, enable

 necessary safety analysis or safe system

 integration followed by authorisation

 prerequisite for deployment.

-• The use case driven DAC energy supply &
+The use case driven DAC energy supply & data (see a section and thing the section and the section).

 data/communication solution, being the